-Prime Day, Amazon's annual shopping event, is finally here, and that means deals galore for all types of products and services.
-This is the perfect time of year to buy a new TV, with plenty of manufacturers offering massive discounts on models of all different sizes, resolutions, and price ranges.
-Whether you're replacing your main TV or shopping for your guest room, there are plenty of Prime Day TV deals to choose from.
+Prime Day, Amazon's annual shopping event, is nearly here, and that means deals galore for all types of products and services.
+This is the perfect time of year to buy a new TV with plenty of manufacturers offering massive discounts on models of all different sizes, resolutions, and price ranges.
+Whether you're replacing your main TV or shopping for your guest room, there are always plenty of Prime Day TV deals to choose from.

 I bought my TV (a 55-inch 4K smart TV from Samsung) on Prime Day a few years back, and got it for hundreds less than its usual going rate at the time.
 I probably wouldn't have impulse-bought it at full price, but I still use it every single day without a hitch.
 If you've even considered a new TV recently, now's the time to act on it.

-Depending on the size and resolution you're after, you can get a Prime Day TV deal for as cheap as $130.
+Depending on the size and resolution you're after, you can generally find a Prime Day TV deal for as cheap as $100.
 Of course, larger, sharper TVs will cost you quite a bit more, but even those prices are lower than usual, and could be enough to push you over the edge.

 Other Great TV Deals

-As great as LG's 8 Series TV is, a 55-inch TV isn't the right fit for everybody.
+As great as Hisense's 50-inch H8 Quantum TV is, a 50-inch TV isn't the right fit for everybody.
 You might need something a bit larger or smaller, or you might just be trying to reach a lower price point.
 Whatever the case, there are plenty of other deals to choose from.

-Which TV should you buy on Prime Day?
+Which TV should you buy on Amazon Prime Day?

 A huge part of deciding on a smart TV is, well, how huge of a TV you want.
 The bigger the TV, the more it'll likely cost you, and the higher the chance you'll run into space constraint issues with your home setup.
 You might even need to buy a new entertainment center if you get an especially big TV.